 A recent Facebook post raised an important question: what if you think a school-age child who stutters is doing well and is ready to be done with therapy, but the parents still want him to stay?
 What about the child who has learned how to use strategies, feels good about himself, and communicates freely?
 Can you justify dismissal if the child is still stuttering?
 What if the parents want you to keep treating him anyway?

-This is a really tough question--and a good one.
+This is a really tough set of questions, describing a situation that is relatively common.
 It can be hard for parents to let go of the support that they feel has been helpful for their children, even when the children no longer appear to need it.

 Parents may also not recognize the chronic nature of stuttering in school-age children.
 The fact is, school-age children will, in all likelihood, continue to stutter in some fashion throughout their lives.
-Parents may feel that they're not ready for dismissal if the child is still stuttering at all because they’re still hoping for a cure, and this is understandable.
-Of course, that's not how therapy for stuttering works—for school-age children, we focus on reducing adverse impact, and if we can document that there is no adverse impact for a child, then dismissal is appropriate.
+Parents may feel that they're not ready for dismissal if the child is stuttering at all because they’re still hoping for a cure.
+This is understandable, but that's not how therapy for stuttering works.
+For school-age children, we focus on reducing adverse impact, and if we can document that there is no adverse impact for a child, then dismissal is appropriate.

 Instead, the measures that I would make in order to support dismissal are related to adverse impact and communication.
 For example, I would talk to the classroom teachers about the child’s participation in class, and I’d talk to the child about his own perceptions about his stuttering.
 (One way to do that is to use the “Checking In” forms from School-Age Stuttering Therapy: A Practical Guide.)